jan-tennert/DiscordKM/README.md

 </dependency>
 ```

-If you want a specific target add it to the artifactId like: DiscordKM-jvm or DiscordKM-mingwx64
+If you want a specific target add it to the artifactId like: DiscordKM-jvm and DiscordKM-js